lino-framework/book/docs/dev/learningfk.rst

     A foreign key that can "learn", i.e. add new items to its list of choices.

+  learning chooser

+    The chooser associated to a :term:`learning foreign key`.

 .. contents::
    :depth: 1
    :local: